NCI900-Training-Organisation/intro-to-parallel-programming/docs/source/tutorial/jobs.rst

     * **Exercises:** 5 min

         **Objectives:**
             #.
-Learn how to write a PBS job script in Gadi.
+Learn how to write a PBS job script for Gadi.
             #.
 Learn how to launch a job in Gadi.

 1. Which project are you using?